LSDOlab/omtools/docs/_src_docs/examples/getting_started/literals.rst

 Working with Literal Values
 ===========================

-This example shows how to create a very simple expression.
+This example shows how to create a very simple variable.
 First, the user declares an input with the ``Group.declare_input`` method.
-Then, the user forms an expression from the inputs and registers the output with ``Group.register_output``.
+Then, the user forms an variable from the inputs and registers the output with ``Group.register_output``.

 .. jupyter-execute::